 The result was an immediacy and presence of music reproduction that was closer to the microphone feed than ever before.

 and perfection of digital algorithms and analog circuitry that otherwise would not have been possible.

 coupled with extreme time domain stability.
 Ceramic aerospace circuit board materials are used in all critical areas and the enclosure

 is carefully engineered to minimize electrical noise and maximize mechanical and thermal stability.

-The Reference Series 2 weighs 30 pounds and the entire enclosure is precision machined from solid billet 6061-T6 aluminum alloy.
+The Reference Series 3 weighs 30 pounds and the entire enclosure is precision machined from solid billet 6061-T6 aluminum alloy.

-A high output metal IR remote control with direct input source selection is provided with the Reference Series 2.
+A high output metal IR remote control with direct input source selection is provided with the Reference Series 3.

 99+% of modern DAC’s, including the Alpha DAC Ref.
 3, use multi-bit D/A converters because they provide better performance

 than 1-bit converters – even DAC’s who advertise “native” DSD compatibility.
 So, at some point,

 the 1-bit DSD stream must be converted to multi-bit for all of those DAC’s.

+and show “DSD” in the front panel display.
 That would be the easiest approach from a marketing standpoint and would also be very simple

 and low in cost to implement.
 But that approach would also mean increasing the amount of processing in the DAC during playback

-which would degrade audio quality, and audio quality is the reason the Alpha DAC Reference Series 2 exists.
+which would degrade audio quality, and audio quality is the reason the Alpha DAC Ref.
+3 exists.

 Virtually all reproduction of DSD files using external DAC’s is with a computer based music server as the source.

 If 1-bit DSD to multi-bit conversion is done first in the computer it can be performed with extremely high precision and superior filtering

 that preserves all of the content of the DSD file.
 Computer DSD to multi-bit conversion can be at least as good as that performed in a DAC

 and without adding processing noise near or in the D/A converter chip.
 Also, conversion of DSD to 176.4 kHz, 24 bit AIFF or WAV files

 Another advantage of computer based DSD to PCM conversion is that if higher performance

 DSD versions such as DSD 4X appear in the future, they can be easily supported with a software upgrade.

-- Input sampling rate: 32kHz to 192kHz
+- Input sampling rate: 32k Hz to 192 kHz

 - Input word length: 24-bit

-- Ultra low phase noise Precision Clocking at 44.1kHz, 48kHz, 88.2kHz, 96kHz, 176.4kHz & 192kHz sampling rates ± 100 ppm
+- Ultra low phase noise Precision Clocking; at 44.1 kHz, 48 kHz, 88.2 kHz, 96 kHz, 176.4 kHz and 192 kHz sampling rates ± 100 ppm

 - Two channel analog stereo outputs: XLR balanced with pin 2 positive and RCA unbalanced